Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: Introduction and results

-There are a few open questions arising from our constructions.
-First of all, we observe that the T-duality group $\sfGO(n,n;\IZ)$ does not act on the 2-group $\sfTD_n$, while the extension $\scGO(n,n;\IZ)$ does.
+There are a number of open questions arising from our constructions. \begin{itemize} \item[(i)] First of all, our proposals for the non-geometric cases clearly need to be compared in detail to the various expectations from the string theory and mathematical literature, in particular to~\cite{Mathai:2004qq,Bouwknegt:2004ap}. \item[(ii)] We observe that the T-duality group $\sfGO(n,n;\IZ)$ does not act on the 2-group $\sfTD_n$, while the extension $\scGO(n,n;\IZ)$ does.
 This leads to additional moduli in our description, which are then canceled by condition~\eqref{eq:z-rel} arising from demanding the existence of adjusted curvatures.
 Similarly, our cocycles for principal $\scTD^\text{aug}_n$-bundles impose topological restrictions on the set of $Q$- and $R$-fluxes.
-It would be useful to understand both from a physical perspective.
-Second, it would be important to link our description of T-duality for non-geometric spaces to the descriptions available in the literature, in particular to~\cite{Mathai:2004qq,Bouwknegt:2004ap}.
-Third, it would be very interesting to relate our constructions much more closely to double field theory, in particular to the global constructions of~\cite{Deser:2018flj} based on the formalism of~\cite{Deser:2016qkw}.
-Fourth, it may be possible to use our framework to make progress with the definition and the understanding of non-abelian T-duality.
-The issue here is that with the inclusion of non-abelian gauge groups, the relevant 2-groups including the gauge potential become more and more complicated, cf.~\cite{Rist:2022hci}.
-In a related vein, while in this paper we restrict to the case of ungauged (super)gravities, it may be feasible to generalize our results to the gauged case with more non-trivial tensor hierarchies.
-Finally, all our constructions lift, in principle, readily to U-duality, and this is currently the focus of our attention~\cite{Borsten:2022ab}; see also~\cite{Alfonsi:2021ymc,Sati:2021rsd} for related work.
+It would be useful to understand both of these from a physical perspective. \item[(iii)] It would be very interesting to relate our constructions much more closely to double field theory, in particular to the global constructions of~\cite{Deser:2018flj} based on the formalism of~\cite{Deser:2016qkw}. \item[(iv)] It may be possible to use our framework to make progress with the definition and the understanding of non-abelian T-duality as well as Poisson--Lie T-duality; an interesting perspective on the latter has recently been given in~\cite{Arvanitakis:2021lwo}.
+The issue here is that with the inclusion of non-abelian gauge groups, the relevant 2-groups including the gauge potential become increasingly complicated, cf.~\cite{Rist:2022hci}. \item[(v)] In a related vein, while in this paper we restrict to the case of ungauged (super)gravities, it may be feasible to generalize our results to the gauged case with more non-trivial tensor hierarchies. \item[(vi)] Finally, all our constructions readily lift, in principle, to U-duality; see also~\cite{Alfonsi:2021ymc,Sati:2021rsd} for related work. \end{itemize}